wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 * `recursive` property - if set to true nested packages get installed as well.
 * `packageFiles` property - allows installing multiple package files referenced from local filesystem or from maven repository at once.
+* `bundleStatusURL` - allows to check for bundle activation status before installing a package to avoid failed package deployments if the previous packages contained OSGi bundles that need some time to get installed properly.

 If you only want to manage your `content-package` Maven project to install the content stored in the build artifact of the current project you can use the Adobe plugin.